cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 }
 {{{end}}}

-As with the `frostyapp` module, we import the schema to constrain the default values.
+As with the `frostyapp` module we import the schema to constrain the default values.
 {{{end}}}